Applications are now closed

 Apprentices will learn the skills needed to build a career in the media gaining practical ‘hands-on’ training, making industry contacts and gaining technical and professional skills.
 They will work towards a Level 3 Diploma in Media Creation, Production and Craft Support, Essential Skills and Employer Rights and Responsibilities.
 Further information about the framework can be found here.

 Where will the training take place?

-Training will be split between off the job (online learning and face to face sessions at the Sgil Cymru training centre at Great Point Seren Stiwdios, Rumney, Cardiff) and on the job (production placements in south Wales).
+Training will be split between online and on the job (production placements in north Wales).